CuteLeon/HackSystem/README.md

 ### Root Project

-    This is a link between application and inplementation, root project of each sub domain should contains a statis Extension class with  a static Extension method on IServiceCollection to inject dependency into DI container, like below:
+    This is a link between application and implementation, root project of each sub domain should contain a static Extension class with  a static Extension method on IServiceCollection to inject dependency into DI container, like below:

 ```csharp
 public static IServiceCollection AttachTaskServer(